kounterSD/Gyza/README.md

 This outlines the Tech Stack used and an Architectural overview of the Web Application.

 ### Tech Stack
-1. Frontend    React + p5.js
+1. Frontend    React.js
-2. Backend     Django
+2. Backend     Python/Django
 3. Database    MySQL